wavexx/fgallery/README.rst

 The images as shown by the viewer are scaled/compressed using the specified quality to reduce viewing lag.
 They are also stripped of any EXIF tag.
-However, the pictures in the generated zip album are preserved *unchanged* (only lossless auto-rotation is applied so that they can be opened with a browser directly).
-All unprocessed images can also be included to be viewed individually in the gallery by using the ``-i`` flag, but beware about the resulting size of the gallery.
+However, the pictures in the generated zip album are preserved *unchanged*.

+Lossless auto-rotation is applied so that images can be opened with a browser directly.
+JPEG and PNG files are also re-optimized (again, losslessy) before being archived to furthermore save space.

+All unprocessed images can also be included to be viewed individually in the gallery by using the ``-i`` flag.

 The sizes of the thumbnails and the main image can be customized on the command line with the appropriate flags.
 Two settings are available for the thumbnail